JvanKatwijk/qt-dab/README.md

 contains 39 channels, so there are - depending on your position - quite a number of channels where absolutely no DAB signal is.

-As in dabChannel, Qt-DAB has a mechanism to skip specified channels.
+As in **dabChannel**, Qt-DAB has a mechanism to skip specified channels.
 The configuration widget contains a button to make the **skipTable** visible.
 The skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.